JirkaDellOro/FUDGE/Design/Logs/README.md

 This folder contains the logs of the core-developer meetings.
 Filenames must start with the date in the form yymmdd.

 This readme-file describes in a few words the contents of each log and the major issues discussed
+# June 19th 2019
+Presentation moodboard by Lea: Preferred are simple HTML elements, flat design (no dropshadows for buttons), icons are used for easily identifiable elements that won´t be extended, labeled buttons for elements that can´t be touched
+Principle: the users work needs to be in the spotlight, not the interface

 # May 23rd 2019
 Discussion about creation of a prototype for usertests (tool: Adobe XD?, methods: A/B tests, navigation)